camcimahir/artieQuemaxxing/ARCHITECTURE.md

 ├── go.mod                      # module queuemaxxing - no dependencies
 ├── ARCHITECTURE.md             # this document
 ├── SKILLS.md                   # engineering & testing conventions
-├── README.md                   # usage, HTTP API, and Design Q&A
-├── cmd/
+├── README.md                   # how it works, how to run it, design questions ├── cmd/
 │   ├── server/                 # main: flags/env, wiring, HTTP server, shutdown
 │   └── client/                 # checkout-dispatch worker that uses the HTTP API